yayinternet/cs193x-course/syllabus.md

 ### May 29: NO CLASS
 - Memorial Day

+### May 30: <span class="label">HW5 DUE</span>

-### May 31: JavaScript prototype
+### May 31: Server polish
-- Prototype chains
-- Function objects
+- Routing
-- True data encapsulation
+- Middleware
+- Testing and type checking
+- Testing backends
+- Flow and TypeScript

-### June 2: Web components
+### June 2: TBA
-- Shadow DOM
-- Custom elements
+- Might be overflow if we don't finish other stuff
+- Otherwise, I'll poll the class
 </div>

 <div class="week" markdown="1">
   <h2>Week 10</h2>

-### June 5: JavaScript frameworks
+### June 5: LAST DAY OF LECTURE: JavaScript frameworks
 - An opinionated tour of the passé and trendy frameworks
 - Passé: JQuery, Bootstrap
 - Trendy: ReactJS
 - In-between: Ruby on Rails; Angular; Polymer

-### June 7: Wrap-up
+### June 7: NO LECTURE
-- Last day of lecture!
+- Work-time for final project
-- Final project demos, for anyone who turned in early
+- Study for your finals in other classes!
 </div>
 <div class="week" markdown="1">
   <h2>Finals Week</h2>